SpottyMatt/raspbian-stepmania-arcade/README.md

 =========================

 The Raspberry Pi uses its built-in headphone jack or the HDMI cable as the default sound output device.
 The hardware that drives these is not very capable.
-StepMania's songs will sound scratch.
+StepMania's songs will sound scratchy.
 To have good sound quality, you must use a USB sound card.

 Getting this USB sound card working, and then working _as the default sound device_ can be hard.